rockdisc/Book-of-Knowledge/2-Main/Kore.md

 one of the [[Variables]]

 Magic Item: Pet Tree named Zane
-Bonded Object: Dented Coin from her mo
+Bonded Object: Dented Coin from his mom

 ## Power(s):
 Fortuna